OpenFn/devtools/README.md

-# openfn-devtools
+# OpenFn Devtools
-A set of tools for writing &amp; testing expressions, managing OpenFn projects, and developing language-packages.
+A set of tools for writing &amp; testing expressions, managing OpenFn projects, and developing new adaptors (language-packages).

 ## Pre-Requisites
 1. [Git](https://git-scm.com/downloads)